 "Quinn and Rembrandt get snared in a rare South American snake deal and wind up getting Maggie and Wade trapped during a rescue attempt."

-On this day in 1999, The X-Files aired "The Unnatural."
+On this day in 1999 (in the U.S.), The X-Files aired "The Unnatural."
 Officially, this episode served as the nineteenth episode in the program's sixth season, and here's the plot summary as provided by IMDB.com:

 "Searching through an FBI reference book, Mulder finds a photograph of Arthur Dales with a baseball team and the alien bounty hunter.
 Mulder goes to Arthur Dales' house to ask him about the photograph.
 There he finds Arthur Dales' brother, also named Arthur.
 Mr. Dales proceeds to tell Mulder a story of a 1940s Negro baseball player in Roswell named Josh Exley who was closing in on breaking some professional baseball records.
 Mr. Dales tells how he was assigned to protect this player from the KKK and that Exley was actually an alien."